waldo2188/DatatableBundle/README.md

 }
 ```

-### Multiple datatable in the same view
+### Multiple DataTable in the same view

-To declare multiple datatables in the same view, you have to set the datatable identifier in you controller with "setDatatableId" :
+To declare multiple DataTables in the same view, you have to set the datatable identifier in you controller with `setDatatableId` :
-Each of your databale config methods ( datatable() , datatable_1() .. datatable_n() ) needs to set the same identifier used in your view:
+Each of your DataTable config methods ( datatable() , datatable_1() .. datatable_n() ) needs to set the same identifier used in your view:

 #### In the controller